datatrigger/datatrigger/content/post/data_intensive_applications.md

 ---
-title: "Designing Data-Intensive Applications (M. Kleppmann): reading notes 1/3"
+title: "Designing Data-Intensive Applications: reading notes 1/3"
-summary: "Reading through this classic about data engineering.
+summary: "Reading through this backend/data engineering classic.
 Part 1: Foundations of Data Systems"
 date: 2023-03-27
 tags: ["reliability", "scalability", "maintainability", "system design", "data engineering"]
 draft: false
 ---

-*Work in progress*

 ![Designing Data-Intensive Applications, by Martin Kleppmann](/res/designing_data_applications/designing-data-intensive-applications-martin-kleppmann.jpeg)

 # Part 1: Foundations of Data Systems

+Premise: modern applications tend to be data-intensive rather than compute-intensive.

-# Chapter 1: Reliable, scalable and maintainable applications
+## Chapter 1: Reliable, scalable and maintainable applications

 A few tools mentioned:
-* [Data stores](https://en.wikipedia.org/wiki/Data_store) e.g. Redis.
-A datastore is an ill-defined term that design a data system in between data warehouses and data lakes.
-It can refer to noSQL, non-ACID semi-structured data applications like Redis.
-* Caching layers e.g. Memcached (also a use-case of Redis)
+* in-memory data store *Redis*
+* in-memory caching layer *Memcached*
 * [Full-text search](https://en.wikipedia.org/wiki/Full-text_search) servers e.g. Elasticsearch or Solr

+Modern data tools often serve multiple overlapping use cases: for example, Redis can function as a message broker, while Apache Kafka offers database-like durability guarantees.
+At the same time, modern applications tend to have so many requirements that multiple tools need to be architected together.

+This chapter covers three key variables that data system design often optimizes for: reliability, scalability, and maintainability.

-## 1. Reliability
+### 1. Reliability

-* Distinction between *fault* (more a less a single component not working as expected) and *failure* (refers to the whole system)
+A reliable system basically keeps working when things go wrong.
+A single thing going wrong is called a *fault*, while a *failure* means the whole system stops working.
+Faults can be made unlikely but they are inevitable.
+So, in general, implementing fault-tolerance is more realistic than no fault at all.
+Unless the error cannot be tolerated (e.g. security leaks).
+The book focuses on tolerable faults.

-* Netflix Chaos Monkey, then [Simian Army](https://netflixtechblog.com/the-netflix-simian-army-16e57fbab116): an example of [chaos engineering](https://en.wikipedia.org/wiki/Chaos_engineering)
+Testing fault-tolerance with [chaos engineering](https://en.wikipedia.org/wiki/Chaos_engineering): Netflix Chaos Monkey, then [Simian Army](https://netflixtechblog.com/the-netflix-simian-army-16e57fbab116).

-* *Hardware* faults (MTTF) / *Software* faults / *Human* errors
+#### Hardware faults (MTTF) vs Software faults vs Human errors

-* Main concepts:
-    * Prefer *tolerating* faults (easier) over *preventing* faults.
-Impossible in some cases though, e.g. security: there's no tolerating users' data being compromised
-    * Generally less correlation in hardware faults than in software bugs: example of Linux' kernel bug with the leap second of June 30, 2012
-    * Prefer *software* fault-tolerance over *hardware* redundancy.
+Prefer *software* fault-tolerance over *hardware* redundancy.
 Hardware redundancy is not sustainable with data volumes and/or computing demand.
 Bonus: this helps with maintainability, e.g no need for planned downtimes.
+Also, there is generally less correlation in hardware faults than in software bugs: example of Linux' kernel bug with the leap second of June 30, 2012.

-## 2. Scalability
+### 2. Scalability

 The *scalability* of a system is its ability to cope with increased load.

-Scalability is linked with reliability: a common reason for a system to be less reliable is the increase of the load.
+#### Load

-Scalability can be evaluated with respect to *load parameters*:
+Load can be evaluated with respect to *load parameters*:
 * requests/s (web server)
 * reads/writes ratio (database)
 * active users/s (chat room)
 * Hit rate (cache)
 * ...

-### Twitter (2012)
+##### Twitter (2012)

 Post tweet: 5k requests/s on average, max 12k requests/s
 Home timeline reads: 300k requests/s